 Three boundaries are flanked by residential properties and the tranquillity of the grounds are protected and screened with high fences, trees, shrubs and Prunes Laurel hedges.
 The fourth boundary, Albert Road, is screened with Silver Birch Trees, Evergreen Oak and Prunes Laurel hedges.

-Full use of the Cemetery will be reached in less than 7 years time and over the past 20 years it has become increasingly evident that the grounds have become extremely desirable to Non-parishioner Reservation.
-As Burial Authority, the Town Council have endeavoured to protect the grounds and this essential amenity for the Parishioner, firstly by increasing the fees for Non-Parishioner Reservation, reaching as much as three times the fee to a Parishioner for a pre-purchase plot, to twice the fees for interment of Non- Parishioner.
-However, the aforementioned measures did not deter Non-Parishioner interest for this renowned Cemetery and it continued, until such time as the Town Council took the, somewhat reluctant step, of removing Non-Parishioner Reservation in order to preserve the remaining space for the Parishioner as the Cemetery draws ever more close to its completion.
+Full use of the Cemetery is anticipated to be reached within the decade and over the past 20 years it has become increasingly evident that the grounds have become extremely desirable to non-parishioners.
+As Burial Authority, the Town Council have endeavoured to protect the grounds and this essential amenity for the Parishioner, by increasing the fees for non-parishioners.

 The Town Council's vision and aim is to maintain the highest quality service and provision to the Parishioner, not only for an essential amenity at the most sensitive and demanding times but also in providing a peaceful, and tranquil place of rest that can be visited for its beauty, wildlife and quiet contemplation.

 Vision for Albert Road Cemetery